paritachavda/Human_Activity_Recognition/README.md

     3. Walking Downstairs
     4. Sitting
     5. Standing
-    6. Laying
+    6. Laying.
 The dataset used here is UCI HAR dataset.